OneMadGypsy/rack/README.md

 | `str`   | "in quotes"      |
 | `list`  | comma, separated |

 There are a number of comparison operators.
 Most of them are well-known and obvious.
 I invented a few that are not obvious, at all.
-Here is a table that explains all of the operators.
+Below is a table that explains all of the operators.
+Note that chaining operators in a manner that is logical is allowed ex: `book: 3 <= rating <= 5`.
+In this example `rating` is a field of `Book`, and it will be replaced with the `rating` value of the book instance that is currently being processed.

 | op | description                                |
 | -- | ------------------------------------------ |